byu-cs-260-spring-2019/lab-4-museum-of-ordinary-objects-victoria-skylan/tutorials/deleting-items.md

     },
 ```

-This will use `item._id` to format the REST API endpoint we want to call.
-Remember, the Mongo database automatically adds an `_id` field to every document in the database, and it contains a long hexadecimal value that uniquely identifies the document.
+This will use `item.id` to format the REST API endpoint we want to call.

 ## Back End